giantswarm/docs/sources/reference/completion.md

 ## Installing shell completion using swarm

-The `swarm` command line client provides a command named `completion` for installing the necessary script in the right place (the bash_completionn.d` directory mentioned before).
+The `swarm` command line client provides a command named `completion` for installing the necessary script in the right place (the `bash_completion.d` directory mentioned before).
 Call it like this:

+    $ swarm completion bash <bash_completion.d path>

+where `<bash_completion.d path>` should be replaced with the `bash_completion.d` directory path mentioned before.
+If this path happens to be the very commonly used `/etc/bash_completion.d`, you can completely ommit the last argument and simply use

     $ swarm completion bash